 One of the most difficult components for first-time builders to choose is their power supply.
 Power supplies won’t improve your framerate and they aren’t really a big part of your system’s aesthetics.
 However, there is no component more central to your system’s long-term health than your power supply.

-In this article, we’re going to discuss five different factors that you should consider before choosing a power supply.
-Understanding these five points will help you pick the right power supply for your budget and needs.
+In this article, we’re going to discuss seven different factors that you should consider before choosing a power supply.
+Understanding these seven points will help you pick the right power supply for your budget and needs.

 Before you choose a power supply, you need to first figure out how much power you will actually need from your power supply in order to run your computer